CubeMan940331/flexo-docker/README.md

 ## Usage

-to build the docker image run `./build.sh`
+to build the docker image, run `./build.sh`.

 an example of running the container